How to Write the Johns Hopkins University Essay 2021-2022

-The school reported a 7.7% Regular Decision acceptance rate for the 2019-2020 admissions cycle.
-Though Johns Hopkins is highly selective, you may increase your chances almost fourfold through the Early Decision option, which admitted 28% of applicants in winter 2019.
+Johns Hopkins is highly selective, with a 11.2% acceptance rate for the class of 2025.
+However, you may increase your chances almost fourfold through the Early Decision option.
 Want to know your chances at Hopkins?
 Calculate your chances for free right now.

 To further stand out to the admissions committee, you must write a stellar supplemental essay in response to this year’s Hopkins-specific prompt.

 Johns Hopkins Supplemental Essay Prompt

 Founded in the spirit of exploration and discovery, Johns Hopkins University encourages students to share their perspectives, develop their interests, and pursue new experiences.

 Use this space to share something you’d like the admissions committee to know about you (your interests, your background, your identity, or your community), and how it has shaped what you want to get out of your college experience at Hopkins.
 (300-400 words)

 As the one main supplemental essay, this is your greatest opportunity to shine for the Hopkins admissions officers.
 Though the word count is relatively low and there is only one question to answer, this prompt allows you to cover a lot of ground.